Allendale Community Foundation Scholarships

 Upon receiving the necessary acceptance materials, scholarship awards will be mailed to the appropriate educational institutions.

-If you have any questions regarding the scholarship application process, please contact Vice President of Grants & Program, Molly Cartwright.
+If you have any questions regarding the scholarship application process, please contact our Grants and Program Vice President Holly Cole.

 Frequently Asked Questions